netglue/Expressive-Prismic/README.md

 * string - Treated as a Document ID
 * \Prismic\Document
-* \Prismic\Fragment\Link\LinkInterface
+* \Prismic\Document\Fragment\LinkInterface

 ### Fragment Helper `$this->fragment()`

 This view helper operates on the current resolved document and provides an easy way of rendering simple fragments to views.
-It does not require the fully qaulified fragment name, ie. `documentType.fragmentName` and instead you can pass it just `'fragmentName'`.
+It does not require the fully qualified fragment name, ie. `documentType.fragmentName` and instead you can pass it just `'fragmentName'`.

 `$this->fragment()->get('title');` will return the fragment object.